 Sure, it's not the first place you might think to look, but Amazon actually has loads of affordable kitchen door handles and knobs.
 Traditional style?
-Check out these cup handles.
-They even sell those trendy leather handles we are seeing everywhere at the moment.
-View Deal
+Check out these cup handles (opens in new tab).
+They even sell those trendy leather handles.

 11. Pick out stylish, affordable kitchen storage options

-Nothing adds style to a kitchen quite like some open shelving and wahooo they are also really affordable!
+Kitchens on a budget needn't be boring!
+Nothing adds style to a kitchen quite like some open shelving and wow are they affordable!
 You could even DIY some yourself, which is great because it's cheaper and you can build them to perfectly fit your kitchen.
-You'll need to get your hands on some planed timber – B&Q and Wickes stock loads of different sizes and thicknesses.
-You can either leave them as they are, unfinished, or paint them with some wood stain and then saw them to the size you need.
-Then it's just a case of wall mounting them using some shelf brackets– we love these rustic ones from Amazon.
+You'll need to get your hands on some planed timber – B&Q (opens in new tab) and Wickes (opens in new tab) stock loads of different sizes and thicknesses.
+You can either leave them as they are, unfinished, or paint them with some wood stain (opens in new tab) and then saw them to the size you need.
+Then it's just a case of wall mounting them using some shelf brackets (opens in new tab) – we love these rustic ones from Amazon.

 12. Hang affordable but gorgeous window treatments

-Shutters needn't be out of your price range – choose DIY design and fit options that cost a fraction of those that a designer measures up for and an installer fits.
+Shutters needn't be out of your price range either – choose a DIY design and fit options that cost a fraction of those that a designer measures up for and an installer fits.

-Look out for the House by John Lewis range, they have load of lovely but affordable designs that conveniently blinds starting for just £12.
+Look out for the House by John Lewis range, they have loads of lovely but affordable designs, with blinds starting for just £12.
 They also stock an extendable shutter so you can get the look at a fraction of the cost of made to measure shutters.
-View Deal

 13. Shop cleverly for cheap but chic kitchen furniture

 Antique shops or even charity shops are a great place to find old Welsh dressers and other freestanding furniture.
 These can be refreshed with a lick of paint or varnish.
-Look out, too, for butcher's blocks, which can make great freestanding islands.
+Look out, too, for butcher's blocks (find out how to seal a butcher's block yourself here), which can make great freestanding islands.

 14. Consider a freestanding kitchen island

-A freestanding kitchen island will be a massive bonus to both prepping and storing.
+A freestanding kitchen island is much more affordable than a built-in one and will be a massive bonus to both prepping and storing.
 Or, perhaps you're renting and frustrated by the lack of kitchen storage in the room?
 A freestanding kitchen island is something you can take with you when you move... or flog.
 Plus, it often comes packed with kitchen storage space, worktop space and room for kitchen island seating.

 If you are keen on a kitchen island, we have loads of kitchen island ideas in our dedicated feature.